Everything You Need to Know Before Starting on Your Next Project

 Exposed aggregate concrete is not only used for its aesthetic appeal, but it is also durable and skid-resistant, helping to make walkways, driveways, pool decks, and patios safer.

-Types of Exposed Aggregate
+Types Of Exposed Aggregate

 There are several methods for creating exposed aggregate concrete, including:

-This is the most common method for exposed aggregate.
+This one is the most common method for exposed aggregate.
 It involves mixing or batching the aggregate in the concrete mix at the concrete plant first before delivering and laying the concrete at the project site.
 Pea stone is one of the most common aggregates used in the standard method.

-For the seeded the method, the decorative aggregates are placed by hand or broadcast on the surface of the freshly-poured concrete and then floated into the concrete by hand.
+For the seeded method, the decorative aggregates are placed by hand or broadcast on the surface of the freshly-poured concrete and then floated into the concrete by hand.

-The polished method is the most common method for exposed aggregate concrete inside homes.
+The polished method is the most common technique for exposed aggregate concrete inside homes.
 This method is similar to the standard and topping methods.
 But instead of leaving the aggregate exposed with a textured, slip-resistance surface, a grinder or sander is used to work the top layer down.

-How to Expose Aggregate
+How To Expose Aggregate

-Brushing and Washing
+Brushing And Washing

 This method requires washing away a thin layer of the surface cement paste by spraying it with water and scrubbing it with a broom until the desired depth of aggregate is exposed.